influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/troubleshooting/internal_statistics.md

 ## hh

 The `hh` measurement tracks events resulting in new hinted handoff processors for remote nodes.
+The `hh` measurement has one additional tag:
+* `path` - the path to the durable hinted handoff queue on disk

 | fieldKey | fieldType | units |
 | :---- | :---- | :---- |